mate-academy/product_catalog/README.md

       </details>

 1. Connect a repo to a folder with your React project (see the instructions on Github);
-1. Setup deployment to Github Pages as described in the [React Deployment lesson](https://mate.academy/learn/react/deployment#/video)
+1. Setup deployment to Github Pages as described [here](https://create-react-app.dev/docs/deployment/#github-pages)
-    - (*) if you want to deploy your Express API to Heroku follow [this video](https://www.youtube.com/watch?v=HDYV4fYOeYY)
+1. To deploy the API use [Render.com](https://dashboard.render.com/select-repo?type=web)
+   - You can also deploy a [PostreSQL DB](https://dashboard.render.com/new/database)
-1. Setup Eslint as described [here](https://mate.academy/learn/nodejs/dev-environment-nodejs#/video/2300).
+1. Setup Eslint as described [here](https://mate.academy/learn/nodejs/dev-environment-nodejs).
-    - you may also want to setup Prettier, Husky, and Lint Staged (see the next videos in the lesson).
+    - you may also want to setup Prettier, Husky, and Lint Staged
-1. The `main` branch is a base for your feature PullRequests.
+1. The `master` (or `main`) branch is a base for your feature PullRequests.
-1. Merge PRs to `main` branch on github.
+1. PRs should be merged there after review

 ## How to develop a feature

-1. `Pull` the latest `main`.
+1. `Pull` the latest `master`.
 1. Create a `your-feature-name` branch and `push` it to Github.
-1. Open a Pull Request (`PR`) from your branch to the `main`.
+1. Open a Pull Request (`PR`) from your branch to the `master`.
 1. Write your code, save it and push it to Github.
 1. Ask your teammate to review and approve if everything is OK.
 1. If some fixes are required discuss the comments and repeat steps 5-7.